NoesisTeam/noesis-frontend/README.md

 # Noesis Frontend

-A web application developed with Angular 17 to manage academic and recreational reading clubs.
+Web frontend developed in Angular 17 for the Noesis platform - an AI-assisted interactive platform for strengthening reading comprehension through gamified learning

 ## 🚀 Features